Jayesh-Dev21/IIT_BHU_Unfiltered-ui/README.md

 # facesmash-ui
-Web ui for facesmash using passport images of students {publically available}
+Web ui for Facesmash using passport images of students {publicly available}